 Educating older adults, caregivers, and providers about the risk of falls and ways to reduce that risk is an important first step to preventing falls.
 At the most basic level, these educational interventions can be in the form of written materials for patients, such as instructions on how to ask for assistance with mobility in a one-on-one session or in a group setting.
-Educational interventions that require inperson participation have also been developed and implemented.
-These programs are designed to increase patients' knowledge of falls risk, for example, in the hospital and at home.43
+Educational interventions that require in-person participation have also been developed and implemented.
+These programs are designed to increase patients' knowledge of falls risk, for example, in the hospital and at home.

 Educational interventions are a proven tool in preventing falls.
-For example, a randomized controlled trial was conducted of 801 older adult patients in the hospital on the use of written- and video-based educational materials about falling.
+For example, a randomized controlled trial was conducted of 801 older adult patients in the hospital on the use of writtenand video-based educational materials about falling.
 The materials covered the frequency and causes of falls, allowed for self-reflection by the older adults on their individual risk, enabled them to identify problem areas, and supported the development of preventive strategies and behaviors, goal settings, and goal review for the participant in the trial.
 An in-person discussion with a physiotherapist complemented the materials.
-Results showed that among cognitively intact patients, falls in the hospital were significantly less frequent among those who received the intervention compared to those who did not receive the intervention.44
+Results showed that among cognitively intact patients, falls in the hospital were significantly less frequent among those who received the intervention compared to those who did not receive the intervention.

 Other interventions aim to educate hospital providers about older adult falls risk and encourage providers to take preventive measures.
 For example, a falls prevention education intervention for nurses included self-study materials on patients' falls risk and encouraged the nurses to review patients' medications, and order physical or occupational therapy.
-The program increased the use of falls prevention strategies and decreased the average number of falls in the hospital.45 often included in-home assessments and education sessions specifically about in-home risk factors, such as a lack of grab bars in the bathroom, insufficient lighting in hallways, bedrooms, and bathrooms, and improper footwear.
-These factors are discussed in greater detail in subsequent sections.
+The program increased the use of falls prevention strategies and decreased the average number of falls in the hospital.

 There are also effective falls prevention education interventions specifically for older adults who are transitioning from the hospital to another setting.
-A systematic review and meta-analysis found that such programs were successful in reducing falls for patients post-discharge.46 These interventions
+A systematic review and meta-analysis found that such programs were successful in reducing falls for patients post-discharge.
+These interventions often included in-home assessments and education sessions specifically about inhome risk factors, such as a lack of grab bars in the bathroom, insufficient lighting in hallways, bedrooms, and bathrooms, and improper footwear.
+These factors are discussed in greater detail in subsequent sections.

 Many older adults are discharged from the hospital either to a nursing home or personal residence with the assistance of a home health care provider.
 Educational training for nursing home staff that included videos on vision awareness, and falls risk associated with bathing, showed a significant reduction in annual falls.
-47 Similarly, education for nursing home residents, such as written materials, is also associated with a reduction in falls.48 Systematic reviews and meta-analyses, however, have suggested that education alone is not enough to sustain falls prevention efforts, and that other methods should be employed as well.49
+Similarly, education for nursing home residents, such as written materials, is also associated with a reduction in falls.
+Systematic reviews and meta-analyses, however, have suggested that education alone is not enough to sustain falls prevention efforts, and that other methods should be employed as well.